-Location data that includes event data overlay provides an additional layer of information – for example, knowing that a person was in a public park gives you the where, but verifying that they were there to attend a classical music concert provides an additional perspective, rounding out the customer profile.
+Location data that is overlaid with event data provides an additional layer of information.
+For example, knowing that people were in a public park gives you limited information about their purpose.
+Now, verifying that they were in the park to attend a classical music concert provides additional context, rounding out the customer profile.
 Location data can help blend online and offline consumer behaviors together, making it one of the most effective competitive intelligence tools.

 3 Ways to Use Location Data for Competitive Intelligence

 Do you know how many people are visiting your competitors’ locations?
 What about where they go before and after?
-Location intelligence can tell you.
-Location intelligence companies will monitor activity at competitor locations, focusing on foot traffic broken down by unique and repeat visitors.
-The resulting foot traffic data provides information on the number and type of customers that constitute the competition’s customer base.
+Location data can help answer these questions.
+Location intelligence companies will tap into consumer activity at competitor locations, focusing on foot traffic by unique and repeat visitors.
+This gives you foot traffic data that shows the amount and type of consumers in your competition’s market.

 2. Conquesting Campaigns

 Location intelligence makes it possible to directly target the customers of a competitor and reach them in the right place, at the right time, with a message that will drive results.
-While monitoring your competitors, location intelligence companies can identify anonymous consumers who visit your competition.
-They can then provide that information to your business in the form of anonymized advertising audiences, which allow you to deliver ads directly to your competitors’ customers to increase market share.
+That information can allow you to deliver ads directly to your competitors’ customers to increase market share.

 Location intelligence can also help improve other, less direct methods of targeting competitors’ customers.
 For example, knowing that the majority of the competition’s customers frequent a dog park may lead to a cross-promotional opportunity, such as sponsoring a community event.
 In both situations, location intelligence provides the insight needed to target the competition’s customers and convert them to your own.